Economy of the Philippines: Mining and extraction

 The industry rebounded starting in late 2004 when the Supreme Court upheld the constitutionality of an important law permitting foreign ownership of Philippines mining companies.
-However, the DENR has yet to approve the revised Department Administrative Order (DAO) that will provide the Implementing Rules and Regulations of the Financial and Technical Assistance Agreement (FTAA), the specific part of the 1994 Mining Act that allows 100% foreign ownership of Philippines mines.

 In 2019, the country was the 2nd largest world producer of nickel and the 4th largest world producer of cobalt.

-According to Philippine Statistics Authority, the total monetary value of four key metallic minerals which were appraised to Class A namely: copper, chromite, gold and nickel were valued at $7.68 billion in 2021.
-Class A mineral resources are those which are commercially recoverable that could contribute to economy annually.
+According to Philippine Statistics Authority, the total monetary value of four key metallic minerals which were appraised to Class A namely: copper, chromite, gold and nickel were valued at US$9.01 billion in 2022.
+Class A mineral resources are commercially recoverable that could contribute to economy annually.